Ryan-Blade/MotionSENS-PONG/README.md

 To run the project:

--Review the comprehensive comments within the Python script for insights into the code.

--Utilize the "requirements.txt" file via the CMD with the command: **"pip install -r requirements.txt"**(without quotes) for auto-installing required modules to run this      project.
+1) Utilize the "requirements.txt" file via the CMD with the command: **"pip install -r requirements.txt"**(without quotes) for auto-installing required modules to run this      project.

 **Note: Before executing the command, ensure that your CMD's active directory is set to the project directory containing the .txt file, achieved by using the 'cd'              command in CMD**

--You can even customize in-game elements such as sprites and sounds by directing the respective items to the designated sections in the Python script.
+2) You can even customize in-game elements such as sprites and sounds by directing the respective items to the designated sections in the Python script.

+3) Review the comprehensive comments within the Python script for insights into the code.

 **Experience the game and have fun!
 Your feedback is appreciated.** 👍